A resume header is the first thing recruiters check out on your resume.

 What is the Resume Header?

-As the name suggests, a resume header is the heading of your resume.
-It's at the top of your resume and mainly contains your name, resume title and contact information along with social and professional information.
+As the name suggests, a resume header is at the top of your resume and mainly contains your name, resume title, and contact information along with social and professional information.

 To make your resume writing experience effortless, we have got some hacks: